About the project

 In March 2025, we carried out a programme of community engagement to inform the local community of our proposals to extend the existing substation at Middleton, Heysham.
 This included engagement with local representatives, an online webinar and an in-person event at Heysham Jubilee Institute.
 Thank you to everyone who took the time to engage with our team on our proposals.

-Following consultation with stakeholders and the community, National Grid has applied for planning permission to extend Middleton Substation, near Heysham.
+Following a community consultation with stakeholders and the community, National Grid applied for planning permission to extend Middleton Substation, near Heysham.

 Latest update

-Since engaging with the community, and following a review of our plans, we have proposed some changes to our application.
-These changes have been made to reduce the environmental impact of the proposed substation extension.
-More information on our proposals can be found below).
+Since engaging with the community, and following a review of our plans, we made some changes to our application.
+These changes were made to reduce the environmental impact of the proposed substation extension.
+More information on our proposals can be found below.

 Project timeline